jmrog/react-tooltipper/README.md

 View the demo <a href="http://jmrog.github.io/react-tooltipper/" target="_blank">here</a>.
 -->

+**NOTE:** This is a fork of the react-joyride project created mostly for utilitarian reasons, and it is in the very early stages of development.
+Things may break.

 Create and trigger responsive beacons and tooltips for your ReactJS apps using this React mixin.
 It can be used to show either clickable beacons that will open tooltips or simply the open tooltips themselves.
 All beacons and tooltips are dynamically positioned so as to appear attached to their target elements,